Travis Air Force Base: History

-Originally named Fairfield-Suisun Army Air Base, construction began on Travis in 1942.
+Originally named Fairfield–Suisun Army Air Base, construction began on Travis in 1942.
 Originally, medium attack bombers were supposed to be stationed at the base.
 The United States Navy had aircraft at the base for training, but this proved temporary.
 In October 1942, the War Department assigned the base to the Air Transport Command.
 The base's primary mission during World War II was ferrying aircraft and supplies to the Pacific Theater.

-Following the end of World War II and the establishment of the U.S. Air Force as a separate service in 1947, the installation was renamed Fairfield-Suisun Air Force Base.
+Following the end of World War II and the establishment of the U.S. Air Force as a separate service in 1947, the installation was renamed Fairfield–Suisun Air Force Base.

 On 1 May 1949, the Strategic Air Command (SAC) became the parent major command for Travis AFB, turning it into a major long-range reconnaissance and intercontinental bombing installation for the 9th Bomb Group/9th Bomb Wing.
 For the next nine years, airlift operations became secondary while Travis served as home for SAC bombers such as the B-29 Superfortress, B-36 Peacemaker, and eventually, the B-52 Stratofortress.
 During this period, new hangars appeared, runways were added and widened, and permanent barracks and family living quarters were built.

 The base was renamed Travis Air Force Base in 1951 for Brigadier General Robert F. Travis, who was killed when a B-29 Superfortress crashed shortly after takeoff on 5 August 1950.
-The ensuing fire caused the 10,000 pounds of high explosives in the plane's cargo — a Mark 4 nuclear weapon — to detonate, killing General Travis and 18 others.
-(The bomb's plutonium pit was being transported in a different plane.)
+The ensuing fire caused the 10,000 pounds of high explosives in the plane's cargo — a Mark 4 nuclear weapon (minus its nuclear core) — to detonate, killing General Travis and 18 others.

 The Military Air Transport Service (MATS) resumed command of Travis AFB on 1 July 1958, after SAC's new dispersal policy led to the transfer of the 14th Air Division to Beale AFB, California and the 1501st Air Transport Wing (Heavy) became the host unit.
 On 1 January 1966, MATS was redesignated as the Military Airlift Command (MAC) and on 6 January 1966, the 60th Military Airlift Wing (60 MAW) replaced the 1501st ATW as the host unit.

 As Travis was an important SAC base, it received anti-aircraft defenses in the 1950s.
 The 436th Anti-Aircraft Artillery Battalion was active by 1955.
 The 436th AAAB was redesignated as an antiaircraft artillery missile battalion on 5 January 1957 and subsequently occupied four Nike Ajax sites, which went to 1st Missile Battalion, 61st Artillery on 1 September 1958.
 Controlling the SAMs was the 29th Artillery Group (Air Defense).